aldrickdev/Kai_Tornado_Tutorial/README.md

 ![full_html_page](docs/images/full_html.png)

 Now yes it does look ugly but thats because it's just HTML we will add the CSS shortly.

+#### Explaining the HTML

+So that is a lot of HTML but I will attempt to go over all of the components and explain that they are for.